-The great job that we do everyday
+> > > The great job that we do everyday.

 What support will there be for my child's overall wellbeing?
 We have a very holistic approach to education and every member of staff has a responsibility for children's social and emotional wellbeing and mental health.
-If you have any specific concerns, do talk to your child's class teacher.
+If you have any specific concerns, please talk to your child's class teacher.

-We recognise how important it is for children with SEN to understand themselves and, more importantly, their strengths.
+We recognise how important it is for children with SEND to understand themselves and, more importantly, their strengths.
 We ensure that there are many opportunities for this to happen across the school, including holding our annual Neurodiversity Day.
-In addition to this the school is able to provide interventions to support mental health or wellbeing, e.g. sessions with the School Counsellor.
+In addition to this, the school is able to provide interventions to support mental health and wellbeing, e.g., sessions with the School Counsellor.

-There are always qualified staff who are trained in First Aid and in the administration of medicines.
+There are also qualified staff who are trained in First Aid and in the administration of medicines.
 They are on duty throughout the school day, including at break and lunchtimes.
 If your child has medical needs, they may have a Health Care Plan drawn up.

 The administration of medication for short term needs is undertaken in line with our Administration of Medication Policy.

-What Specialist

-Services and expertise

-are available at or

-accessed by the

-School?

-Our school staff have a wide experience of meeting the needs of all Pupils with a range of SEND.
-In addition to the SENDCo, there are Teaching Assistants who have been trained in specific Intervention Programmes and many have considerable experience and expertise with meeting a range of pupils' needs.
+What specialist services and expertise are available and accessed by the school?
+Our school staff have a broad experience of meeting the needs of all pupils with a range of SEND.
+In addition to the SENDCO, there are Teaching Assistants who have been trained in specific intervention programmes and many have considerable experience and expertise in meeting a range of pupils' needs.

-The School can access support, where necessary, from a range of external agencies, including: The Sensory Support Service (vision and hearing); Physiotherapists; Speech and Language therapists; Occupational Therapists; Educational Psychologists; Child and Adolescent Mental Health Service; Bristol Autism Team and the School Nurse.
+The school can access support, where necessary, from a range of external agencies including: The Sensory Support Service (vision and hearing); Physiotherapists; Speech and Language Therapists; Occupational Therapists; Educational Psychologists; Child and Adolescent Mental Health Service; Bristol Autism Team and the School Nurse.

-In addition to these the School has a comprehensive package of Therapeutic Interventions including an Art Therapist, a School Counsellor and a Play Therapist.
+In addition to these, the school has a comprehensive package of therapeutic interventions including an Art Therapist, a School Counsellor, a Play Therapist and a Music Therapist.
 We also have funded additional weekly Speech and Language support for a number of our children.

-What training has been provided for the Staff supporting children and young people with SEND?
-The SENDCo attends regular training and networking events including, NW24 Cluster Meetings, the annual Bristol SENDCo Conference, Top-Up Funding panel meetings, Designated Teacher training and work involving the HOPE (Bristol's Virtual School which exists to improve the education of children in care (CiC), and has achieved the NASENCO Masters Qualification at Bath Spa University.
+What training has been provided for the staff supporting children and young people with SEND?
+The SENDCO attends regular training and networking events including, NW24 Cluster Meetings, the annual Bristol SENDCO Conference, Designated Teacher training and work involving the HOPE (Bristol's Virtual School)which exists to improve the education of children in care (CiC), and has achieved the NASENCO Masters Qualification at Bath Spa University.

-All relevant information is disseminated to Teaching Assistants (TAs) through their weekly meeting and to Teaching Staff through weekly Staff Training.
+All relevant information is disseminated to Teaching Assistants (TAs) through their weekly meeting and to teaching staff through weekly staff training.

-Whole Staff Training has included Autism Education Trust L1, input from a Specialist Teacher of Dyslexia, a Trauma Informed Approach to supporting children, and Growth Mindset.
-Additional training is also arranged throughout each term, during which TA's are released at the same time to attend for example Lego Therapy Training, Speech and Language Training.

-How will my child be included in activities outside the Classroom, including School trips?

-The School's Accessibility Plan (available to read on the School's Website) aims to ensure that all Pupils with SEND are able to fully participate in all learning activities including School trips.
-Examples of some of the appropriate measures that the School takes include taking extra staff/helpers, taking necessary medication and informing trip providers of disabled Pupils' needs.
+Whole staff training has included Autism Education Trust L1, input from a Specialist Teacher of Dyslexia, a Trauma Informed Approach to supporting children and Growth Mindset.
+Additional training is also arranged throughout each term, during which, TAs are released at the same time to attend.
+This has included Lego Therapy Training and Speech and Language Training.
+How will my child be included in activities outside the classroom, including school trips?
+The School's Accessibility Plan (available to read on the school's website) aims to ensure that all pupils with SEND are able to fully participate in all learning activities, including school trips.
+Examples of some of the appropriate measures that the school takes include taking extra staff/helpers, taking necessary medication and informing trip providers of disabled pupils' needs.
 Parents/Carers may also be invited to attend with their child.
-A Risk Assessment is carried out prior to any offsite activity to ensure that nobody's health and safety will be compromised.